Cheval Blanc Randheli

 But why take the long walk to the restaurants?
-They will cook for us in our villa, right on our private beach.
+They will cook for you in your villa, right on your private beach.
 Try that once, it’s quite a treat!

 Your personal chef cooks for you: In your villa’s grounds, on your own private beach.

 The Spa is exceptionally breathtaking, the view, the architecture, the treatments.

 Even before the pricey treatments: You’re already relaxed when you walk through that door.